null4bl3/simple-banner/README.md

 A simple node.js banner display for the console.

+The module displays a optional project name, additional optional extended information as well as the file being run, and the time the process was started.

+Aiming for a minimum of requirements by only using the tiny [colors](https://www.npmjs.com/package/colors) npm module.

 The module contains a single function named set. set("app name", "additional info", rainbow boolean)